PolarGeospatialCenter/pgcdemtools/README.md

 divide_setsm_tiles - Divide SETSM DEM mosaic tiles into subtiles.

 ## Usage notes
 Some of the tools are designed to be run either in a serial, parallel, or with a PBS scheduler.
-IF the --pbs option is available, the tools can submit it's jobs to a PBS scheduler.  the qsub* scripts can be modified or used as a template for job submission scripts.
-The --parallel-processes option, if available, allows several the tool to operate on several tasks at once.
+If a PBS scheduler is present, the --pbs option can often be used to submit the jobs to PBS.
+The qsub* scripts can be modified or used as a template for job submission scripts.
+The --parallel-processes option, if available, allows the given tool to operate on several tasks at once.

 ## Contact
 Claire Porter